navanxt/Codewars-practice/README.md

 10. Abbreviate a two word name :
 Write a function to convert a name into initials.
 This kata strictly takes two words with one space in between them.
 The output should be two capital letters with a dot separating them.

+11. Array plus array :
+Get the sum of two arrays, ie, the sum of all their elements.
+P.S.
+Each array includes only integer numbers.
+Output is a number too.